jebulger/social-network-api/README.md

 # Social Network API

 ## Description
-After recently being introduced to MongoDB and Mongoose, I needed a way to improve upon that foundation and my understanding of building NoSQL databases.
+After recently being introduced to MongoDB and Mongoose, I needed to improve upon that foundation and my understanding of building NoSQL databases.
 This project serves as an API for a Social Network, where users can add friends, share their thoughts, and react to their friends' thoughts.
 The database allows for users to be created, updated, and deleted.
-It allows for users to add/remove friends, and friends can create/remove their reactions to thoughts that a user creates.
-The user's thoughts can aslo be updated and deleted.
-The application is strictly back-end, as that was my main focus while creating it, and is invoked in the command line.
-The requirements for running this are listed below, and the bottom of the readme contains a link to a walkthrough video on how to navigate the database.
+It allows users to add/remove friends, and friends can create/remove their reactions to a user's thoughts.
+The user's thoughts can also be updated and deleted.
+The application is strictly back-end, which was my main focus while creating it, and is invoked in the command line.
+The requirements to access the database are listed below, and the bottom of the readme contains a link to a walkthrough video on how to navigate it.
 ## Installation
 Requirements:
 - Access to a command line tool